infinyon/fluvio/CONTRIBUTING.md

 ### Suggest an Enhancement

-To suggest an enhancement, please create an issue on GitHub with the label `enhancement` using the available feature issue template.
+To suggest an enhancement, please create an issue on GitHub with the label `enhancement`.

 ### Creating pull request